Maintaining Corneal Health for Good Vision

 A corneal specialist is a medical doctor who has additional training in issues related to the cornea.
-Specifically, our corneal specialist, Dr. Jeanie Paik, is a board-certified ophthalmologist who has undergone focused fellowship training in diseases of the cornea and anterior segment.
+Specifically, a corneal specialist is a board-certified ophthalmologist who has undergone focused fellowship training in diseases of the cornea and anterior segment.

 There are a number of conditions that affect the cornea and need to be diagnosed and treated by an experienced corneal specialist.
 Remember, a corneal specialist has the additional training and expertise to diagnose and treat a host of corneal conditions.

 Advances in technology have made it possible for us to detect and diagnose many corneal conditions sooner, which can result in earlier intervention and more preservation of sight.
 Eye Medical Clinic is a regional leader in the diagnosis and treatment of many corneal conditions.

 Keratoconus is a condition in which the clear tissue of the cornea thins and bulges outward, causing a progressive decline in vision.
 The condition commonly begins in puberty and usually progresses into the third and fourth decade.